-Plan to take your call on a computer with a webcam.
-While you can use a tablet or phone if needed, be sure to set it up in a way that you don’t have to hold it during the call.
-To get clearer audio, plan to wear headphones.
-Headphones reduce the chances that you’ll get an echo and minimize surprise background noise.
+Pro tip: Always wear headphones on a video call, especially if it’s an interview!
+You’ll get clearer audio, reduce the chances that you’ll get an echo, and minimize surprise background noise.
 While you can go as fancy as you’d like on a headset, the earbuds with a microphone that come with most mobile phones will also do the trick.

 3. Master your tools

-Make sure you know how to manage the audio inputs/outputs on your computer, as well as adjust the audio in the video call service.
+- Make sure you know how to manage the audio inputs/outputs on your computer, as well as how to adjust the audio in the video call service.

 4. Set the stage